 1. Rolls-Royce Boat Tail: $28 million

+What's the world's most expensive car?
+The Rolls-Royce Boat Tail.
 The Rolls-Royce Boat Tail is regarded as the costliest car in the world.
-Coming from Rolls-Royce Coachbuild, it was inspired by everything nautical.
-It includes Caleidolegno veneer on its “Aft Deck,” wrap-around windscreen and so many other nautical touches.
+Coming from Rolls-Royce Coachbuild, it was inspired by everything nautical to be the highest priced car in the world.
+It includes Caleidolegno veneer on its "Aft Deck," wrap-around windscreen and so many other nautical touches.
 In the rear is an area that opens up to reveal a hosting suite that includes everything you need for an al fresco dining experience.
 Rolls-Royce Coachbuild also included two BOVET 1822 reversible timepieces that can be used as dashboard clocks.
-Rolls-Royce also recently debuted the Boat Tail for the first first time at the Concours d-Eleganza Villa d’Este.
+Rolls-Royce also recently debuted the Boat Tail for the first first time at the Concours d-Eleganza Villa d'Este.